When the Workshop Begins

 Lodging Facility and Accommodations

 Two hotels have been designated as preferred hotels for the DSSAT workshop.
-They are the Holiday Inn Express and the Baymont Inn and Suites, both located approximately one mile from a local business district and two miles from our campus.
+They are the Country Inn and Suites (previously the Holiday Inn Express) and the Baymont Inn and Suites, both located approximately one mile from a local business district and two miles from our campus.
 They are also located across the highway from each other.

 These hotels come with special business room rates for the DSSAT program.
 The rate for the DSSAT program at the Holiday Inn Express is $77 per night plus taxes and fees.
 The rate for the DSSAT program at the Baymont Inn is $70 per night plus taxes and fees.
 To receive this rate you must make your reservation by calling the Holiday Inn Express in Griffin, GA directly at 770-228-9799 or calling the Baymont Inn and Suites in Griffin, GA at 770-229-9900 and ask for the UGA DSSAT room rate.
 Both hotels provide a daily continental breakfast.
 Rooms have home office accommodations including wireless connectivity, voice mail, and free local calling.
 Other amenities include cable TV, iron/ironing board, and coffee maker.